- Home

 - Nutrients (phosphorus and nitrogen)

-Biological Monitoring
+Biological Assessments

 There are many methods used to assess the biological condition of streams.
 SD1 focuses on the quality of available habitat and the macroinvertebrate (i.e. aquatic insects) and fish communities.

-Through a cooperative agreement with the United States Geological Society (USGS), SD1 co-funds 13 continuous monitoring stations that measure stage at 15-minute increments and calculate discharge rates in watersheds throughout Northern Kentucky.
+Through a cooperative agreement with the United States Geological Society (USGS), SD1 co-funds 13 continuous flow monitoring stations that measure stage at 15-minute increments and calculate discharge rates in watersheds throughout Northern Kentucky.